Y3B3L4Y3/alx-project-nexus/README.md

 ---

-## License
+## 📄 License

 This project is for educational purposes as part of the ALX program.

 ---

-## Contributors
+## 👥 Contributors

-- Built with care for the ALX Frontend Project
+- Built with ❤️ for the ALX Frontend Project

 ---

-Made with React, Node.js, and TypeScript
+Made with React, Node.js, and TypeScript 🚀